RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 | **MEDIUM**      |        | _Iteration 1_ | _Iteration 3_  | _Iteration 3_  |
 | **LOW**         |        | _Iteration 1_ | _Deprioritise_ | _Deprioritise_ |

-### Will a customer still by this if you only built itteration 1?
+### Will a customer still buy this if you only built iteration 1?
 _Test iteration one features against your Persona to validate this question_
 - [ ] Yes
 - [ ] No